voxserv/audio_quality_testing_samples/README.md

-The "testaudio" folder contains the test files that were concatenated from original files, with pauses removed.
-The test audio is available in mono in 44100Hz, 16000Hz, and 8000Hz sampling rate:
+The "testaudio" folder contains the test files that were concatenated from original sources, with breath pauses removed.
+The test audio is available in mono in 48000 Hz (upsampled from 44100Hz originals), 44100Hz, 16000Hz, and 8000Hz sampling rate:

-* test01_20s.wav: 20 seconds test audio
+* test01_20s.wav: 20 seconds test audio, 2 seconds of silence
-* test02_20s.wav: 20 seconds test audio
+  at the start and the end of a file

 Original audio Copyright (c) their respective authors.